run-ai/docs/docs/Researcher/Scheduling/Allocation-of-CPU-and-Memory.md

 The amount of Memory your Job will receive is guaranteed to be the number defined using the --memory flag.
 In practice, however, you may receive <ins>more memory than you have asked</ins> for.
 This is along the same lines as described with CPU over allocation above.

-It is important to note, however, that if you have used this memory over-allocation, and new workloads have joined, your Job may receive an out of memory exception and terminate.
+It is important to note, however, that if you have used this memory over-allocation, and new workloads have joined, your Job may receive an out-of-memory exception and terminate.

 ## CPU and Memory limits